Donald Trump Suggests Changing The Constitution To Allow Him To Be President For 16 Years Or Longer

 Donald Trump suggested last week, perhaps jokingly, that the Constitution should be amended to allow him to be president for 16 years or longer, Pale Blue News is reporting.
 This would mark the second time in his presidency that he’s suggested, even in jest, that he may be interested in being president longer than the Constitution allows.

 This time, his remarks attracted little notice, compared to similar remarks he made in March (more on that in a couple of paragraphs).
 Speaking on Thursday to a group of reporters at the White House, the 45th president talked up the progress his administration his made on job growth, tax cuts, cutting regulations, and other accomplishments.
-He then suggested that giving him more time in office than the Constitution currently allows ould be the way to go.
+He then suggested that giving him more time in office than the Constitution currently allows should be the way to go.

 “We’ve cut more regulations in a year and a quarter than any administration, whether it’s four years, eight years or, in one case, 16 years.
 Should we go back to 16 years?
 Congressman, can we have that extended?
 The last time I jokingly said that, the papers started saying ‘he’s got despotic tendencies!’
 No, I’m not looking to do it, unless you want to do it.”